-We provide state return programs for:
+Included in your bivio software are state return programs for:

-Colorado Pennsylvania New Jersey New York and California
+New York New Jersey Pennsylvania Colorado and California

-If your club needs them, state returns for these five states were automatically generated by bivio in step 5 and included with your tax documents.
+If your club needs them, state returns for these five states were automatically generated by bivio in step 5.
+You can download and mail those returns to the appropriate state.
+If your club has a California state tax return, you will e-file it using bivio.